Your Social Privacy

 Think twice about quizzes

 Sure, those online quizzes can be entertaining.
 How else would we know which animal best matches our personality?
-But what happens with those answers when the quiz is done?

 The more information these quizzes gather, the more likely your answers can be used against you.
-Fraudsters can use your responses to correctly answer security questions to gain access to your other online accounts and steal your identity, Cray says.
+Fraudsters can use your responses to correctly answer security questions to gain access to your other online accounts and steal your identity, Cray said.

 Give your accounts a regular checkup